 - Remember to tell us at least a month in advance to re-advertise the property.

-- Prepare property for next tenants.
+- Prepare property for next contract holders.